CaptainX3/CW-Playable-Subs/Readme.md

 * Keep an eye on issues you submit, so you can respond to developer requests if needed.
 Issues that require further input but do not receive it within 7 days will be closed.

 ---
-## Current List of All Playable Submarines
+## Current List of Core Playable Submarines
+*(These subs are automatically included in the core mod and are not optional.)*

 * **United States**
   * Los Angeles (Flight I) Class SSN